RememberOfLife/mirabel/README.md

   * also frontendwrappers could cache constructe frontends and just return the cached one, this would keep settings per runtime and reduce loading times after first loading
 * button for screenshots? unsure if this is a useful feature though
 * create icon, show it on the empty (default) frontend
+* combobox for gamevariant board implementation (e.g. bitboards, havannah eval persistent storage, etc..)
+* semver for all the components

 ## problems
 * change how the frontends receive the nanovg context, they need it in the constructor already